Seats of Power – and several ‘lost’ rivers

 Starting out from Tower Hill, we are caught up in the mêlée of tourists on their way to visit The Tower and the Crown Jewels.
 This third stage of our circuit takes in several of the tourist hot spots of the capital, so be prepared for crowds and selfie sticks but also, more importantly, a procession of fabulous buildings from every era.

-We are almost immediately able to break free from the crowd as we had down Lower Thames St and around the front of The Customs House, dating back to 1813-17 with significant later alterations.
+We are almost immediately able to break free from the crowd as we head down Lower Thames St and around the front of The Customs House, dating back to 1813-17 with significant later alterations.

 Until the mid-nineteenth century, fish and seafood were sold from stalls and sheds around the ‘hythe’ or dock here.
 As the amount of fish handled increased, so a purpose-built market became essential.
 In 1850 the first Billingsgate Market building was constructed but it proved to be inadequate and was demolished in 1873 to make way for the building which still stands today, designed by the City Architect, Sir Horace Jones.
 In 1982, the fish market was relocated to a new site on the Isle of Dogs.
 The 1875 building was then refurbished by architect Richard Rogers, originally to provide office accommodation, but its use today is as an events venue.

 London Bridge was the only bridge across the River Thames until 1729.
-The current crossing, which opened to traffic in 1974, replaced a 19th-century stone-arched bridge, which in turn superseded a 600-year-old medieval structure.
+The current crossing, which opened in 1974, replaced a 19th-century stone-arched bridge, which in turn superseded a 600-year-old medieval structure.
 This was preceded by a succession of timber bridges, the first built by the Roman founders of London.

 The Victorian bridge was famously sold to an American, Robert P. McCulloch, the founder of Lake Havasu City, a retirement real estate development on the east shore of Lake Havasu, a large reservoir on the Colorado River.
 He purchased the bridge as a tourist attraction for Lake Havasu, which was then far from the usual tourist track.
 The idea was successful, bringing interested tourists and retirement home buyers to the area.
 There is an urban myth that he thought he was buying Tower Bridge at the time, but probably not one that will go away.